Jim Wren, Author at The Ring Finders | Page 16 of 25

 • from North Myrtle Beach (South Carolina, United States)

-Kim and Trevor thank you for everything including trusting me to find your lost treasure.
-Enjoy the rest of your vacation and have a very safe trip home.
+Rhonda, thank you so much for trusting me to find your lost treasure.
+Have a safe trip home.

 Jim